BOARD OF DIRECTORS

 2018

 2018 marked the 50th year of the Ozarks Literacy Council.
 OLC continues to serve the literacy needs of the community by offering three programs.
-Our main program of one on one literacy tutoring educated 193 students in 2018.
+Our main program of one on one literacy tutoring educated 193 learners in 2018.
 We have generous volunteers that read to 32 Springfield preschool classrooms and sent a new book home with each child.
 Our social advocacy keeps us engaged in the community through public events such as Neighborhood Night Out, Juneteenth, Backpack programs and more.